phptuts/codingwithnoah/summer-camp/day-4/robot/index.md

 ![step 4](/images/summer-camp/day-4/robot/step_4.jpg)

 5) Repeat steps 1 - 4, with other motor.
 Then lay both motors down so they look like the picture.
-At this point get a counselor to qa your work.
+At this point get an instructor to qa your work.

 ![step 5](/images/summer-camp/day-4/robot/step_5.jpg)